structured-query-language/structured-query-language.github.io/applied-overview-of-MATCH_RECOGNIZE-clause.md

 # Applied overview of MATCH_RECOGNIZE clause

+SQL MATCH_RECOGNIZE clause can perform Pattern Matching over a set of rows.
+MATCH_RECOGNIZE does this by assigning labels to events, finding the events within an ordered partition, and pulling out any sequences that match the given pattern

 To demonstrate the power of MATCH_RECOGNIZE we will use the Unemployment by State data set from BLS.

 ## Analysis Goal